JavaScript Advance Interview Questions & Answers

 What is Object.assign?

-To copy values of all enumerable own properties from one objects to target object, we use Object.assign().
+To copy values of all enumerable own properties from one object to the target object, we use Object.assign().

 const obj = {a: 1, b: 2};